The Best Styrofoam Cooler

 Suspension polymerization is a process that uses mechanical agitation to mix the materials in a liquid.
 This results in polystyrene “beads” that make for the foundation of the Styrofoam.
 These beads are then cleaned and filtered to remove any impurities.

 Once these beads are cleaned and prepared, a polymerization initiator is added and heated.
 Without getting too technical this causes the beads to attract to one another, resulting in large chains of polystyrene beads.
 These chains are then cooled, washed, and dried.
-Finally they are sometimes sorted by size to filter out abnormally small or large beads which helps with uniformity.
+Finally, they are sometimes sorted by size to filter out abnormally small or large beads which help with uniformity.

 Once this is complete the beads are heated with steam or hot air which causes them to expand.
 An agent is added to keep them from fusing with one another.
 Once expanded, they are cooled and aged for around a day to harden them.

 At this point, you have a bunch of those little beads that most people think of when they think of Styrofoam.
 To make the many configurations and shapes that they are formed into, the beads are filled into a mold and low-pressure stream is injected into them which causes them to expand and fuse into their final shape.

 Once in its final form, they are once again cooled which hardens them and gives the structure some much-needed rigidity.